kun-shukla/ci-p1-mind-flora/README.md

 - As the Header containing the navbar is fixed I encountered an issue whereby page links to navigate to different sections of the site were 'arriving' at an 'anchor point' concealed by the navbar.
 - To resolve this I used the 'scroll-padding-top' property to 'offset' the anchor points just enough to get the top of the targeted section to be fully visible just below the navbar.

-#### Issue with acheiving desired layout for the 'Categories Content' Section
+#### Issue with achieving desired layout for the 'Categories Content' Section

 - I made a design decision to go with Bootstrap for making the webpage fully responsive using the predefined 'grid layout' classes.
 However I discovered that I was unable to achieve the desired outcome for how I wanted the elements on the page to appear across the various screen size 'break points' (specifically for the 'Categories Content' section)
 - My solution to this issue was to introduce flex styling and media queries to tweak the elements precisely and was therefore able to achieve the intended result.